Set Password for Internal PostgreSQL Instances

 • the internal Alation server database (Rosemeta)

-It is possible to set a password on either or both of these internal Postgres databases.
+It is possible to set a password on either or both of these internal databases.

 Important

-On HA instances, the Postgres password should be set on the Primary instance only.
+On High Availability instances, the Postgres password should be set on the Primary instance only.

-To set the password on the internal Postgres databases:
+To set a password on the internal Postgres databases:

-1. On the Alation host, enter the Alation shell and set user to alation:
+1. On the Alation host, enter the Alation shell and switch the user to alation.

 sudo /etc/init.d/alation shell